-SoCalGas may not seek recovery from ratepayer-funded accounts for the costs of labor and associated overhead for codes and standards programs.
-SoCalGas must implement appropriate tracking of employees' time so that the Commission can supervise compliance with this decision.
-SoCalGas may only seek recovery of funds transferred to the statewide codes and standards lead from ratepayer-funded accounts.
+SoCalGas may not seek recovery from ratepayer-funded accounts for the costs of labor and associated overhead for reach code advocacy.
+SoCalGas must implement appropriate tracking of all employees' time so that the Commission can supervise compliance with this decision.
+The only expenditures related to codes and standards and reach code advocacy that SoCalGas may seek to recover from ratepayers are funds transferred to the energy efficiency statewide codes and standards lead from ratepayer-funded accounts.